 We get together for lunchtime (12:00 - 1:00 pm EST) meetings on the second Friday of each month.
 Meetings are a time to socialize, network, and sometimes feature guest speakers or presentations.
 Join our mailing list using the red signup button above to learn what's coming up next!

 One of the pillars of our work as a colleague network group is our commitment to giving back to our community.
-The LGBTQ+ CNG is seeking members who are interested in putting together a plan for this year’s community service initiative.
-If you have an interest in being part of this year’s committee, please reply to this email and Christopher Lujan (CL2548@cornell.edu) will reach out to get your availability for our first meeting.
+If you have an interest in being part of this committee, please email Sue Brightly (firstname.lastname@example.org).

 Join us in volunteering as a group for some of Cornell's big events: Employee Celebrations, Slope Day, Commencement, and more.
 It's always more fun when you know a few folks!